 Installation

 Once permits are in place, our experienced Build Team steps in.
-We’ve vetted and partnered with the best clean energy experts in your area to ensure your solar power installation is skillful, timely, and precise.
+We’ve vetted and partnered with the best solar system experts in your area to ensure your solar power installation is skillful, timely, and precise.

 Once all permits and approvals are in place, Palmetto will work with you to find an installation date that fits your schedule, and coordinate the delivery of materials prior to installation.
-Most installations can be completed in 1-2 days by our experienced Build Partners.
+Most installations are completed in 1-2 days by our experienced Build Partners.

 Inspection

-Inspections are required to ensure that your solar energy system meets safety regulations and zoning laws, as well as the electrical, building, and fire codes in your area.
-While some jurisdictions may call for an inspection during the installation, all jurisdictions require a final inspection before you power on your system and start saving on your energy costs.
+Inspections are required to ensure your solar energy system meets safety regulations and zoning laws, as well as the electrical, building, and fire codes in your area.
+While some jurisdictions may call for an inspection during the installation, all jurisdictions require a final inspection before you power on your system.

 Either way, a Palmetto Build Partner will handle all of the logistics, and alert you when it’s time to schedule your inspection.

 After your installation is complete and has passed final inspections, we will apply for “Permission to Operate” (PTO) from your electricity provider.
-In most cases, a representative from your local utility company will visit your home to install a new bi-directional energy meter capable of tracking both the energy you produce and the energy you use for net metering.
+In most cases, an employee from your local utility company will visit your home to install a new bi-directional energy meter capable of tracking both the energy you produce and the energy you use for net metering.

-Please DO NOT activate your system before you have been granted Permission To Operate.
-This may result in additional costs and/or fines from your electricity provider.
+Do not activate your system before you have been granted Permission to Operate.
+This may result in additional costs and fines from your electricity provider.

 Activation